steveiliop56/steveiliop56.github.io/src/content/posts/raspberrypi-network-boot.md

 `mkdir -p /srv/nfs/pi4-1`

+> [!NOTE]
-> Note ✏️: You can use any name you like here, I just used `pi4-1` for convenience.
+> You can use any name you like here, I just used `pi4-1` for convenience.
 If you do change the name, make sure to replace it on all of the commands below.

 And secondly for holding our boot files: